joshuansu0897/voxed2/README.md

 2. Passowrd: root

 ## Database migration

+This step will generate the database tables based in the entities

 1. dotnet ef migrations add initial
 2. if you get a error message running the previous command is because you don't have installed dotnet-ef , please run **dotnet tool install --global dotnet-ef** and try the step      number 1 again
 3. dotnet ef database update